akashacms/epub-guide/documents/1-introduction.html.md

 * With a little work, it would be possible to publish the content as both a book and website simultaneously
 * AkashaEPUB and AkashaCMS are open source, meaning you can inspect how it works, you can fix it as needed, and you can contribute fixes back to the project.

+It's possible to construct an EPUB completely by hand.
+The XHTML and XML for these files aren't terribly difficult, and some people use web page editing software like Dreamweaver.
+With AkashaEPUB the author has a simplified model for writing the content and metadata, with AkashaEPUB taking care of the gronky details of correct XHTML and XML.

 I should mention up-front that AkashaEPUB is geek-friendly.
-While it attempts to make the process very simple, it is a command line tool and editing the files requires a programmers text editor.
-It's plausible to build an in-browser editor and previewer for AkashaEPUB, but that hasn't been done.
+While every effort has been made to simplify using AkashaEPUB, it is a command line tool and editing the files requires a programmers text editor.

 The whole system is written in Node.js, a cross-platform programming environment written in JavaScript.
 Node.js is becoming popular in the programming community, partly because it takes JavaScript out of the web browser landing it on server computers.
 That portability means you can use pretty much any computer system to produce books.
 For example I routinely switch between a MacBook Pro (running Mac OS X) and a Chromebook that's been hacked (with Crouton) to run Linux.
 I have Node.js and AkashaCMS/AkashaEPUB installed on both systems, can edit the same files on either, and use the same command line on either to build the book.

 AkashaEPUB rests on the shoulders of AkashaCMS - [akashacms.com](http://akashacms.com) - a Content Management System which produces static HTML websites.
 One day, while preparing content for an electric vehicle buyers guide - [greentransportation.info/guide/index.html](http://greentransportation.info/guide/index.html) - I had an inspired (or maybe crazy) thought to adapt AkashaCMS to produce EPUB files.
 Thinking that an EPUB file is just some HTML files with additional metadata, I realized that AkashaCMS can generate all those files.
-Along the way it meant several architectural changes in AkashaCMS.
+Along the way it meant several useful architectural changes in AkashaCMS.
 This book is proof that the concept was valid, and that it's fairly easy to use.

 # Why use AkashaEPUB?